ottogroup/schedoscope/README.md

 ## News

+###### 01/22/2016 - Release 0.3.5

+We have released Version 0.3.5 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).

+This release migrates Schedoscope's Hadoop dependencies to CDH-5.5.1.
+Furthermore, the test framework has been ported to Hive 1.1.0.
+Finally, Schedoscope's resilience against Metastore failures has been improved.
+It is able to reconnect and resume work when the Metastore has become unavailable in more error cases.

 ###### 11/21/2015 - Release 0.3.4

 We have released Version 0.3.4 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).